-CPAs have a variety of employment opportunities and are in high demand in BC.
+CPAs and ACAFs have a variety of employment opportunities and are in high demand in BC.

 Demand for tax, financial instrument, forensic accounting, bankruptcy and information experts is increasing, and demand for accountants specializing in a specific industrial sector may also be on the rise.

 With the rise of international trade, job opportunities are opening for accountants who speak additional languages.

 Job Outlook in BC – Accountants

 WorkBC provides job openings in BC regions from 2017-2027: